ilikeurm1/PyAutoGui/README.md

 ## What?

-### This is a repo about learning PyAutoGui and also a lot about using selenuim to scrape web content
+### This is a repo about learning PyAutoGui and also a bit about using selenuim to scrape web content which looks really cool.
+If you want to see what i mean, run the `Typing.py` file